The 16 Best Nutrition Bars for Every Goal

 While the majority of nutrition bars are essentially candy bars in disguise, cleaner options that can help push you closer to your goals really do exist.
 But to find these fairy godmothers, there’s one important rule you need to follow: Read the label!
 Often, the options with the shortest and most comprehensible ingredient list are always going to be the best ones.
 And then from there, your next step is to look at the nutritionals.

 But that’s all easier said than done, right?
 That’s why it’s Eat This, Not That! to the rescue!
 Of the nearly hundreds of items on the market, we’ve pinpointed a few of our favorites.
 Whether you’re trying to lose weight, build muscle, or rev up your energy mid-afternoon, there’s a better bar for that—and we’ve highlighted them below.
-Take a look, and then make sure you check out Best and Worst Protein Powders for when you’re preparing your next smoothie!

 Your Goal: Keep your skin glowing.
 (And it wouldn’t hurt if it was good for your health as well)!